 A Better Way to Measure Your Contact Center Success

-Join Bob at Contact Center Demo & Conference, where he'll deliver a session to help you re-evaluate your contact center metrics and drive success.
+Join Bob at Contact Center Expo & Conference, where he'll deliver a session to help you re-evaluate your contact center metrics and drive success.

 No matter your role in the contact center, there is one constant-- metrics are a part of almost every aspect of your day.
 Contact center leaders are constantly balancing quality vs. quantity and customer experience vs. costs.

 Most recently, with the movement from multi-channel to omni-channel, the scope of relevant metrics has grown exponentially.
 Managers are no longer just looking at telephony metrics, but they must also consider measurements across other channels like web-chat, text/SMS - and even video.
 With the addition of effective CRM tools, there are even more ways to measure success.
 But the simple question still remains: What are the right metrics and how do I ensure the measurement is making a positive impact on my center?

 In many ways, success metrics are specific to the business.
 A support center that manages mostly transactional technical inquiries will have a different set of metrics than a traditional service organization that handles general customer service questions.
 They may define success by the ability to combine measurements – to tie analytics and data together – even when the data often lives across multiple systems (CRM, Case Management, Telephony, Digital Channels, Emails, etc.).

 At Bluewolf, we work with our customers to help them clearly define organizational success - and then work to find metrics that support those expectations.
 We have found three consistent areas of measurement to consider: traditional contact center metrics, customer experience/customer journey metrics, and agent metrics.

 Traditional Contact Center Metrics: Contact centers continue to evolve – but for more than 30 years, the basics have not changed drastically.
 While there are many metrics that are relevant to your success, service level, average handle time (across every channel) and occupancy should still be a part of every reporting package.